cetanu/ipfilter_howto/README.md

 # Spoofing Services

 Spoofing services?
 What does that have to do with anything?
 Plenty.
-Lets pretend that we have a web server running on 20.20.20.5, and since we've gotten increasingly suspicious of our network security, we desire to not run this server on port 80 since that requires a brief lifespan as the root user.
-But how do we run it on a less privledged port of 8000 in this world of "anything dot com"?
+Lets pretend that we have a web server running on `20.20.20.5`, and since we've gotten increasingly suspicious of our network security, we desire to not run this server on port 80 since that requires a brief lifespan as the root user.
+But how do we run it on a less privileged port of 8000 in this world of "anything dot com"?
 How will anyone find our server?
-We can use the redirection facilities of NAT to solve this problem by instructing it to remap any connections destined for 20.20.20.5:80 to really point to 20.20.20.5:8000.
+We can use the redirection facilities of NAT to solve this problem by instructing it to remap any connections destined for `20.20.20.5:80` to really point to `20.20.20.5:8000`.
 This uses the `rdr` keyword:

     rdr tun0 20.20.20.5/32 port 80 -> 192.168.0.5 port 8000